shaunduncan/helga/docs/source/plugins.rst

         raise ResonseNotReady

 Notice above that the callback function ``foo_async`` takes the client connection as an argument.
-Should a plugin need to respond asynchronously to IRC, it is generally a good idea for deferred callbacks to accept at a minimum the IRC client and the channel of the message.
-In addition, there are several useful methods of :class:`helga.comm.Client` that can be used for asynchronous communication:
+Should a plugin need to respond asynchronously to the server, it is generally a good idea for deferred callbacks to accept at a minimum the client and the channel of the message.
+In addition, there are several useful methods of both :class:`helga.comm.irc.Client` and :class:`helga.comm.xmpp.Client` that can be used for asynchronous communication:

+* :meth:`helga.comm.irc.Client.msg`
+* :meth:`helga.comm.irc.Client.me`
-* :meth:`helga.comm.Client.msg`
+* :meth:`helga.comm.xmpp.Client.msg`
-* :meth:`helga.comm.Client.me`
+* :meth:`helga.comm.xmpp.Client.me`

 .. _plugins.signals: